What is bounce rate?

 Vision Direct builds trust with new shoppers immediately and reduces the risk of high bounce rate by displaying their store rating on the homepage alongside customer reviews.

 If a shopper lands directly on one of your product pages, make sure you help them over the finish line rather than scare them away from your site.
 Almost 1 in 3 shoppers (30%) want to see product ratings and reviews, so it’s important to prominently display this trust signal on your product pages to reduce your bounce rate.

 Sunglasses Shop includes their Trustpilot rating with several reviews at the bottom of their product pages.

-User-generated content (UGC) is marketing at its most authentic, whether it’s giving shoppers the chance to see that hat they want on the heads of real customers, or the villa in the Algarve they’ve got their eyes on filled with fellow travellers having the time of their lives.
+User-generated content (UGC) is marketing at its most authentic, for example giving shoppers the chance to see that hat they want on the heads of real customers.

 If shoppers aren’t given the opportunity to see these snapshots of your products or services in the wild, they might be forced to leave your site and resume their search elsewhere.

 In fact, 1 in 3 shoppers prefer to see a product as it is worn or used by real people as opposed to professional product images, so it pays to use this social proof tactic within your site content.

 By including customers’ photos on their product pages, & Other Stories gives shoppers an accurate idea of how the product will fit into their lives, building trust with their brand and enabling them to showcase their community of happy customers.

 2) Pique your shoppers’ interest with product recommendations

 Your shoppers are busy people with places to go and competitor sites to browse.
-Make their lives easier by helping them find products, services and trips that will resonate with them, without having to waste precious time browsing through every inch of your store and thus lower your website’s bounce rate.
+Make their lives easier by helping them find products that will resonate with them, without having to waste precious time browsing through every inch of your store and thus lower your website’s bounce rate.